bedops/bedops/docs/content/revision-history.rst

 Released: **TBD**

-This revision of BEDOPS includes significant performance improvements for default and :code:`megarow` builds of BEDOPS.
-Tests were performed on whole-genome TRANSFAC FIMO scans, with cache purges in between runs.
-The pre-built binaries for Darwin and GNU/Linux will include both the default :code:`typical` and :code:`megarow` builds of BEDOPS.
-Usual program names will be symlinked to the :code:`typical` builds.
-This can be switched to the :code:`megarow` builds by calling :code:`set-symlinks-BOPS mega`, which will symlink usual program names to the :code:`megarow` builds.
+This revision of BEDOPS includes significant performance improvements for default (:code:'typical') and so-called :code:`megarow` builds of BEDOPS, reflecting the types of input each build is optimized to use.
+Performance tests were done with whole-genome TRANSFAC FIMO scans, with cache purges in between trials.

+Pre-built binaries for Darwin and GNU/Linux targets include both the default :code:`typical` and :code:`megarow` builds of BEDOPS.
+The program names that you are accustomed to will remain as-is, but the binaries will exist as symbolic links pointing to the :code:`typical` builds.
+These links can be repointed to the :code:`megarow` builds by calling :code:`switch-BEDOPS-binary-type --megarow`, which will set the usual BEDOPS binaries to link to the :code:`megarow` builds.
+One can use :code:`switch-BEDOPS-binary-type --typical` at any time, to revert to the default links.

 The top-level Makefile includes some new variables for those who choose to build from source.
-The :code:`JPARALLEL` variable sets the number of CPUs to use in parallel when compiling BEDOPS.
+The :code:`JPARALLEL` variable sets the number of CPUs to use in parallel when compiling BEDOPS, which can speed compilation time dramatically.
 The :code:`MASSIVE_REST_EXP`, :code:`MASSIVE_ID_EXP`, and :code:`MASSIVE_CHROM_EXP` are used when building the :code:`megarow` to support any required row lengths (build using :code:`make megarow`).
-These are the exponents (the n in 2^n) for holding all characters after chrom/start/stop fields, the ID field (col4), and the chrom field (col1).
-We have removed pre-built 32-bit program versions in this release.
-These can be built from source still.
+These are the exponents (the *n* in 2:sup:n) for holding all characters after chromosome, start, and stop fields, the ID field (column 4, typically), and the chromosome field (column 1).

+To simplify distribution and support, we have removed pre-built 32-bit program versions in this release.
+These can be built from source by specifying the correct :code:`ARCH` value in the top-level Makefile.
+For OS X, our package installer requires that you have OS X 10.10 or greater installed.

+Application-level notes follow:

 * :ref:`bedops <bedops>`